Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Discussion

-We focus on DR-HA in this paper.
-Future work may extend the results to other types of privacy risk due to HA, derive relationships between DR due to other types of attacks, re-identification risk vs privacy loss parameters, or for different approaches adversaries choose to launch privacy attacks.
-While there is no HA in a heterogeneous cell and DR-HA is zero per definition, it does not mean that DR does not exist due to other attacks than HA.
-For example, adversaries may apply the plurality rule to predict sensitive information (hard thresholding) or settle with probabilistic conclusions on the sensitive information (soft thresholding, where DR defined as the sample proportion of the sensitive value among all available values in each set) for the records in a heterogeneous cell.
-In either case, the DR of the records whose actual values on the sensitive attributes are the same as the predicted values is non-zero, despite being in a heterogeneous set.
-We illustrate the hard and soft thresholding approaches for defining the DR in heterogeneous cells and calculate the relationship between DR (from both HA and the thresholding in heterogeneous cells) and privacy loss parameters in Appendix \ref{app:thresholding} using the Adult data.
-The S-shaped relations are similar to those observed in Section \ref{sec:experiment} with an upper asymptote of 100\%, but the lower asymptote shifts to $>1/4$ as expected, due to the non-zero DR from the sanitized heterogeneous cells.
+We focused on DR-HA.
+Future work may extend the results to other types of privacy risks due to HA or DR due to other types of attacks.
+For example, while DR-HA is zero in heterogeneous cells per definition, it does not mean that DR does not exist from other attacks than HA.
+Adversaries may apply the plurality rule to predict sensitive information (hard thresholding) or be content with probabilistic conclusions regarding sensitive information (soft thresholding) of the records in a heterogeneous cell.
+We illustrate, using the Adult data, the hard and soft thresholding approaches in assessing DR in heterogeneous cells and calculate the relationships between the combined DR from HA in homogeneous cells and using thresholding in heterogeneous cells after DP sanitization vs privacy loss parameters in the supplementary materials.
+The relations are also somewhat S-shaped but flatter compared to the relations in Section \ref{sec:experiment}, especially for soft-thresholding.
+The upper asymptotes are still 100\%, but the lower asymptotes shift to $>0.25$, as expected, due to the additional DR from the heterogeneous cells after sanitization.